 - Jaw and Eye – Jaw and eye configuration is used nearly the same as eye and eye with the flexibility to directly connect to the lifting lug.

-If you have additional questions about turnbuckles or need high-quality, inspected, tested, and certified lifting equipment rentals, LGH has you covered.
+If you have questions or are in need of high-quality, certified rigging or lifting equipment rentals delivered on time, LGH has you covered.
 Click to chat with a live rental support specialist or call 800-878-7305 now.